dotnet/docs-maui/docs/platform-integration/device/vibrate.md

 ---
 title: "Vibration"
-description: "Learn how to use the .NET MAUI Vibration class, which lets you start and stop the vibrate functionality for a desired amount of time." ms.date: 05/23/2022
+description: "Learn how to use the .NET MAUI IVibration interface, which lets you start and stop the vibrate functionality for a desired amount of time." ms.date: 09/02/2022
 no-loc: ["Microsoft.Maui", "Microsoft.Maui.Devices"]
 ---

 # Vibration

-This article describes how you can use the .NET Multi-platform App UI (.NET MAUI) `Vibration` class.
-This class lets you start and stop the vibrate functionality for a desired amount of time.
+This article describes how you can use the .NET Multi-platform App UI (.NET MAUI) `IVibration` interface.
+This interface lets you start and stop the vibrate functionality for a desired amount of time.

-The `HapticFeedback` class is available in the `Microsoft.Maui.Devices` namespace.
+The default implementation of the `IVibration` interface is available through the `Vibration.Default` property.
+Both the `IVibration` interface and `Vibration` class are contained in the `Microsoft.Maui.Devices` namespace.

 ## Get started